 Last Updated on

-This easy Thai shrimp coconut soup comes together in only 20 minutes and does not compromise on flavor.
-Chili powder and fresh jalapeños provide a bit of spiciness, coconut milk rounds out the flavors and lime juice adds freshness.
+This easy spicy coconut shrimp soup comes together in only 20 minutes and does not compromise on flavor.
+Chili powder and fresh jalapeños make it spicy, lime juice adds freshness and coconut milk rounds out the flavors.

 Next, add 1 minced or pressed garlic clove along with 1/2 teaspoon chili powder, 1.5 cups chicken broth and 1/2 cup coconut milk.

 Bring the soup to a boil, then add 12 raw, peeled shrimp to it.
 Turn the heat down and simmer the soup until the shrimp are cooked through.

 Add 3 ounces cooked Asian-style noodles (such as hokkien) and continue to cook for another minute.
 Sprinkle a few drops of fresh lime juice over the soup and serve.